siddharth-bhatnagar/wcat-vanilla-js-clu/README.md

 # wcat-clu
-This is command line utility similar to cat command in UNIX based systems.
+This is command line utility similar to cat command in UNIX based systems written in vanilla javascript.